 Pseudoephedrine should not be used for longer than seven days due to the risk of rebound congestion (worsening of congestion once the treatment is stopped).

 17. Nurofen Sinus and Blocked Nose

-There are a few over the counter products which contain the same combination of active ingredients.
-Alternatively, phenylephrine is commonly combined with paracetamol and other active ingredients sold as ‘cold and flu’ product (Beechams, Benylin, Lemsip).
+A few over the counter products contain the same combination of active ingredients.
+Alternatively, phenylephrine is commonly combined with Paracetamol and other active ingredients sold as ‘cold and flu’ products (Beechams, Benylin, Lemsip).

 18. Voltarol gel (diclofenac)